How to Plan an Amazing Seattle to San Francisco Road Trip

 It’s a beautiful park, with a winding river snaking (ha!) its way through deep, rocky canyons.

 It also happens to make a great stop between Mount Hood and Bend, which is your next destination as you head south.
-You only need a few hours to see it, and you can continue north after a jaunt in the high desert.
+You only need a few hours to see it, and you can continue south after a jaunt in the high desert.

 There are two different versions of this hike, but both of them involve a steep climb to ascend to the ridge, and then a similarly steep descent past Monkey Face – a famous climbing destination that looks like a monkey’s face from a certain angle – where you’ll hit a trail junction.